Simply put, you can't change a company without changing its management - Andy Grove - Only the Paranoid Survive

-THE SMARTPHONE MARKET is becoming increasingly competitive, which in turn can make it hard for buyers to choose among the leading handsets to pick the right smartphone.
+THE SMARTPHONE MARKET is becoming increasingly competitive, make it hard for buyers to choose which handset is the right one for them.

-With smartphone buyers being spoiled for choice, we have compiled a list of our favourite 2014 smartphones available for you to buy, so you can see which one best fits your needs, depending on whether you're after a smartphone with a high-resolution display like the LG G3, or a phone that can withstand the elements, like the Galaxy S5.
+With smartphone buyers being spoiled for choice, we have compiled a list of our favourite 2014 smartphones available for you to buy, so you can see which one best fits your needs, depending on whether you're after a smartphone with a high-resolution display like the LG G3 or Nexus 6, or a phone that can withstand the elements, like the Galaxy S5

 Keep this page bookmarked, as we'll update it when another worthy contender is launched.